 Many expiration dates exist for makeup.
-My Lorac and Juvia's Place pallettes have no dates.
+My Lorac and Juvia's Place palettes have no dates.
 My Tarte shadows expire after a year.
 Urban Decay is two.
 All these different dates are confusing right?

 I got Kat Von D Shadow and Light palette for Christmas 2 years ago.
 The packaging said the shadows expired after six months.
-I passed the pallette onto my daughter.
+I passed the palette onto my daughter.
 The shadows swatched perfectly and did not have an odor.
-Because I keep my hands, face, and brushes clean, I was fine giving that pallette to her.
+Because I keep my hands, face, and brushes clean, I was fine giving that palette to her.

-I did not want to use the pallette anymore.
-The pallette still looked brand new.
+I did not want to use the palette anymore.
+The palette still looked brand new.
 It was expensive.
-That is the problem with palettes many "expire" 6-12 months after you open it.
-When something costs $35-50 and has several if not a dozen pans of shadow most people just cannot use eye shadow up that fast.
+That is the problem with palettes many “expire” 6-12 months after you open it.
+When something costs $35-50 and has several pans of shadow most people cannot use eye shadow up that fast.
 Many makeup expiration guides put shadows at two years.
 The same goes for blushes and powders.

 Lipsticks are tricky.
 When you wear lipstick, a few times a week the tube will last forever.
 Plenty of women keep lipstick over a year.
 That one is a judgment call.
 I don't perceive keeping lipstick past a year as gross if applies well and has no odor.

-Foundation is year, but depends on the formula.
+Foundation is a year, but it depends on the formula.
 Sunscreen can affect the best by date.
 Pump foundation is more hygienic and I would hang onto pump foundation if possible.